IBM-Cloud/docs/services/IoT/blockchain/dev_blockchain.md

    This command creates an executable with the same name as the folder name.
 The file is the contract executable that will be deployed on the blockchain.

 6. Test the smart contract in the Hyperledger sandbox.
-  Before you deploy your finished smart contract to {{site.data.keyword.blockchainfull}}, you can test and debug the chaincode in the Hyperledger sandbox that you installed as part of your development environment.
+  Before you deploy your finished smart contract to {{site.data.keyword.blockchainfull_notm}}, you can test and debug the chaincode in the Hyperledger sandbox that you installed as part of your development environment.

-6. Deploy the smart contract chaincode to {{site.data.keyword.blockchainfull}}.
+6. Deploy the smart contract chaincode to {{site.data.keyword.blockchainfull_notm}}.
- After you test and verify your contract locally, you can deploy it to your {{site.data.keyword.blockchainfull}} fabric to test.
+ After you test and verify your contract locally, you can deploy it to your {{site.data.keyword.blockchainfull_notm}} fabric to test.
   1. Upload your contract to your public GitHub repository.
   For example, upload the sample.go file to:
   `http://github.com/{my organization}/{my project}/`